kbx81/TubeClock/README.md

  that's necessary to have a functional time clock -- even a temperature sensor as a bonus.
 Still, it might not be quite as accurate as some of us would like.
- For those folks, there are footprints for some additional ICs to improve the accuracy of the time and/or temperature sensing.
+ For those folks, there are footprints for some additional ICs to improve the accuracy of the time and/or temperature sensing:

-Version 2 boards have footprints for I2C devices:
-* A Maxim DS3231
-* An LM75 (or compatible)
-* A Microchip MCP9808

-Version 3+ boards have footprints for SPI devices:
 * A Maxim DS3234
-* An LM74
 * A Maxim DS1722
+* A LM74
+* A LIV3F GPS module (and associated antenna front end with several 0402 parts!)
+* A header for an Adafruit [module](https://www.adafruit.com/product/746)

 Why footprints for both temperature sensors and the RTCs?
-The DS323x is somewhat expensive and it's possible that one might want more accurate temperature sensing abilities but isn't as concerned with the accuracy of the clock.
-It should be noted that the DS323x devices have temperature sensors built in and the application will use this sensor if a DS323x is installed but one of the other external temperature sensors is not.
+The DS3234 is somewhat expensive and it's possible that one might want more accurate temperature sensing abilities but isn't as concerned with the accuracy of the clock.
+It should be noted that the DS3234 devices have temperature sensors built in and the application will use this sensor if a DS3234 is installed but one of the other external temperature sensors is not.

-Beyond the MCU itself, the board has 25 RGB LEDs on it; 24 of them form the main display and they are connected to TLC5947 (pre-v4) or TLC5951 (v4+) constant-current PWM drivers.
+Beyond the MCU itself, the display boards have up to three (depending on the tubes/board) HV5622 high-voltage driver ICs on them to light up the beautiful tubes.
 The MCU uses its SPI1 to communicate with these drivers.
-The remaining RGB LED is used as a "status" LED and it is connected (through FET drivers) to GPIO pins on the MCU.
+There is a single RGB LED is used as a "status" LED and it is connected (through FET drivers) to GPIO pins on the MCU.
 These pins double as timer output channels, meaning they can also generate a PWM signal, enabling the dimming of the status LED elements, as well.

 The beeper is connected (also through a FET driver) to yet another GPIO pin that doubles as a timer output channel; this enables the beeper to generate a wide range of tones or even play a tune!

-The phototransistor is connected to the MCU's ADC channel zero.
+The phototransistor is connected to the MCU's ADC channel ten.

-Two USARTs are exposed via pin headers on the right side of the board: USART1 is brought out on a standard six pin header as is commonly found on many devices while USART2 is connected to an RS-485 line driver enabling communication on an RS-485 bus.
-Through this interface, the application is able to receive a DMX-512 signal so the LEDs can each be individually controlled from an entertainment lighting console (or other application that speaks this protocol), enabling another whole realm of possibilities...
+Two USARTs are exposed via pin headers on the right side of the board: USART1 is brought out on a standard six pin header as is commonly found on many devices; it is also connected to the optional GPS module (solder jumpers allow easy disconnection of the module should it be necessary for troubleshooting).
+ USART2 is connected to an RS-485 line driver enabling communication on an RS-485 bus.
+Through this interface, the application is able to receive a DMX-512 signal so the tubes can each be individually controlled from an entertainment lighting console (or other application that speaks this protocol), enabling another whole realm of possibilities...

 ## How do I get or build one?